bryana

 2

-Giga notifies user of an accident ahead on current route
+Giga notifies user of an accident ahead on current road

 3